 The kitchen is one of the most frustrating and difficult rooms in the house to pack for moving.
-There are a lot of items you must pack carefully so you don't break them, especially all the small appliances - microwaves, blenders, toasters coffee machines, etc...
+There are many items you must pack carefully, so you don't break them, especially all the small appliances - microwaves, blenders, toasters, coffee machines, etc...
 On the other hand, you have all the plates, mugs, cups and glassware.
 Even thinking about everything in the kitchen is often overwhelming.

 However, there is something tougher than all these things - your knives.
 It seems an easy job, but when you start to do it, you'll realize that packing a bunch of sharp metallic objects safely enough, so they won't damage anything else (including the movers) is not as easy as you thought.
 Don't worry.
 Just follow this guide for step-by-step instructions on how to pack kitchen knives, and they will be wrapped and packed for your move in no time.

 Prepare Your Kitchen Knives for Packing

-The key to the safe and easy knives packing is to prepare them before wrapping.
-Once they are all grouped together you can easily decide how to wrap them.
+The key to safe and easy knives packing is to prepare them before wrapping.
+Once they are all grouped, you can easily decide how to wrap them.

 - Take all of the butter knives and group them together in one pile.

 - Gather all of the steak and bread knives. as well as the larger knives for cutting meat or vegetables.
 If there is a big difference in their size - group them into 2 separate piles.

 - Take all of your chef's and carving knives.
 Usually, they are way bigger and sharper than the others, so it's best to separate them for separate packing.